PlumTreeSystems/academy-kube/Task1/README.md

 # TASK 1

-Your task is to launch a prebuilt image at https://hub.docker.com/r/plumtreesystems/academy-kube on your kubernetes setup.
+1. Your task is to launch a prebuilt image at https://hub.docker.com/r/plumtreesystems/academy-kube on your kubernetes setup.
+For this you need to create a Deployment.yaml type file.

-Make port 3000 of the running image accessable.
+2. Make port 3000 of the running image accessable
+For this you need to create a Service.yaml type file.

+3. Apply the configurations with `kubectl apply`